5 Stocks To Watch For June 29, 2021

 Some of the stocks that may grab investor focus today are:

-- Wall Street expects FactSet Research Systems Inc. (NYSE: FDS) to report quarterly earnings at $2.74 per share on revenue of $397.92 million before the opening bell.
-FactSet Research shares fell 0.1% to $336.99 in after-hours trading.
+- Wall Street expects General Mills, Inc. (NYSE: GIS) to report quarterly earnings at $0.84 per share on revenue of $4.36 billion before the opening bell.
+General Mills shares gained 0.7% to $60.46 in after-hours trading.

-- PLBY Group, Inc. (NASDAQ: PLBY) announced plans to buy lingerie retailer Honey Birdette for more than $300 million, according to Dow Jones.
-PLBY shares rose 1.6% to $ $38.52 in the after-hours trading session.
+- AeroVironment, Inc. (NASDAQ: AVAV) reported upbeat earnings for its fourth quarter, while sales missed views.
+The company also said it expects FY22 adjusted earnings of $2.50 to $2.70 per share on sales of $560 million to $580 million.
+AeroVironment shares dropped 4.4% to $105.00 in the after-hours trading session.

-- Analysts are expecting AeroVironment, Inc. (NASDAQ: AVAV) to have earned $0.81 per share on revenue of $147.18 million for the latest quarter.
-The company will release earnings after the markets close.
-AeroVironment shares fell 0.8% to close at $110.71 in Monday.
+- Analysts are expecting Bed Bath & Beyond Inc. (NASDAQ: BBBY) to have earned $0.08 per share on revenue of $1.87 billion for the latest quarter.
+The company will release earnings before the markets open.
+Bed Bath & Beyond shares gained 1.2% to $30.28 in after-hours trading.

 Find out what's going on in today's market and bring any questions you have to Benzinga's PreMarket Prep.